Ninichus/the-gamelab/README.md

 Then, a webhook sends an http post request to the production server.
 The latter pulls new images and restarts everything.

 A nginx service runs on the server, handling routes.
 It redirects the-gamelab.cs-campus.fr toward gamelab.cs-campus.fr, and forces https.
+Some security features have been activated (http2, hsts...)
+Between nginx and the website, I implemented [Anubis](https://anubis.techaro.lol).
+It protects the website against scrappers and some non-desired crawlers.
+It helps the server at better handling the traffic.

 ## Authentication